 New Age Lamians, is my second piece published.
 It is the first of a post apocalypse trilogy.
-I hope to have the second in this series released in the fall of 2017.
+I hope to have the second and third in this series released back to back SOON.

 Young Jackson Bellony is scarcely a man when a rain of lightning heralds the end of the world.
 The Company is just a mysterious group that drops care packages into his village and harnesses the technology that others lack.